 What is Dry Eye?

-Tears are very important for the eyes, and for a number of reasons.
+Tears have a greater purpose than just expressing yourself when you’re feeling sad.
+Our Albany area ophthalmologists know that tears are very important for the eyes, and for a number of reasons.
 They not only act as a lubricant, but also a cleanser – keeping away and washing out dust, debris and foreign objects – and also as an antibacterial, neutralizing any microorganisms which take residence on the eye's surface.
 Therefore, when tear production is insufficient, it can create many problems for the eyes.
 Not only are dry eyes uncomfortable, they are also more prone to injury and infection.

 What are the Symptoms of Dry Eye?

 Our Albany area ophthalmologists believe you may suffer from Dry Eye if you experience the following symptoms:

 - Decreased tolerance to contact lens

 If you only have incidental cases of dry eyes, over-the-counter eye lubricants are all that may be required to ease the discomfort.
 But when the body cannot or does not produce enough tears, or when the tears are drained or evaporated too quickly to properly protect the eye, this can be a condition known as dry eye syndrome.
 Depending on the cause and extent of dry eye syndrome, it may or may not be able to be completely cured.
 Even when not cured, however, the symptoms can be managed.

 How Dry Eye is Treated

 If you suffer from dry eye syndrome, there are many treatment options our Albany area ophthalmologists offer.
 Some of the treatments we offer for dry eye are:

 Prescription EYE DROPS FOR DRY EYE